DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-motorboards/IBT_2-motor-board-setup.rst

 Replacing (Using One IBT_2 for MAIN and another for PROG)
 ===========================================================

 This section will cover how to use 2 IBT_2 boards, one for MAIN and one for PROG if you do not already have an Arduino Motor Shield or clone.
 Be careful as the IBT_2 can deliver much more current than you need for a programming track.
-If you install 1 Amp fuses in between the IBT_2 outputs and both rails of your programming track, that and the lower trip current we set in the CS for the programming track should protect your layout.
+If you install 1 Amp fuses in between the IBT_2 outputs and both rails of your programming track, that and the lower trip current we set in the Command Station for the programming track should protect your layout.

 What We Are Going to Do (Replace)
 -----------------------------------